OxfordAbstracts/purescript-graphql-client/README.md

 It is possible to write the schema yourself but it is easier and safer to use the library's codegen tools.

 There is an npm library that is a thin wrapper around this library's schema codegen.
-First, install this package and `graphqurl` for graphql schema introspection:
+First, install this package:

 ```
-npm i -D purescript-graphql-client@4.0.2 graphqurl
+npm i -D purescript-graphql-client
 ```

 Then add a script to generate your schema on build.